kcomas/Shakara/SPEC.md

 Like with the if statements, you may omit braces if a single statement is to be used in the loop.

+### *Structs*

+For Shakara, I want to experiment with only using struct types as containers with no real inheritance to speak of.
+I may go back on this at some point but this is the direction I'd like to go right now.

+Structs would reflect their C-like counter parts, being defined with the syntax below:

+    my_struct
+    {
+        name = ""

+        set_name = (new_name)
+        {
+            name = new_name
+        }

+        get_name = ()
+        {
+            return name
+        }
+    }

+### *Input-Output Operators*

+When programming, a common pattern is I/O. Take an Image for example.
+When creating an Image for modification in a language, you first load an image from a file, or create from an array (or similar) of pixels.

+This common pattern can be multiple lines usually, or even more, depending on the API.
+But, with the idea of input-output operators, this example can be shortened.
+Take this code for example

+    image <- "path/to/image/file"

+    // do image operations

+    // imagine that the screen variable
+    // is something such as a window in
+    // which to draw to
+    image -> screen

+This could also be extended to file loading, by creating a reusable instance of a file loader, you could theoretically do something like the following example:

+    loader = FileLoader()
+    loader.readLineByLine(true)

+    buffer = ""

+    loader <- "path/to/file"

+    while (loader.hasFile())
+        loader -> buffer

+This could be extended to many more applications to simplify code for input and output significantly.